 Florent Schmitt’s Légende, Op.
 66 is one of the most compelling concertante pieces ever written for the saxophone.
-Composed in 1918, it’s a work that exists in versions for saxophone and viola soloist, along with orchestral or piano accompaniment.
+Composed in 1918, it’s a work that exists in versions for saxophone, viola and violin soloist, along with orchestral or piano accompaniment.

 Simply put, it’s an unforgettable piece of music: Within the span of just ten minutes, Schmitt presents a rhapsodic ballad that is amazing in its breadth and depth of atmosphere, with a masterfully colorful orchestration coexisting with the solo saxophone.